Gotu Kola Summary

 - Gastric Ulcer

 - Rheumatoid Arthritis

 - Venereal disease

 In western herbal medicine, gotu kola was used mainly as a nervine, depurative, and vulnerary.
-It was especcially useful in connective tissue and skin healing. .
+It was especially useful in connective tissue and skin healing. .

-In Australia, the laves were consumed from a similar species for arthritis .
+In Australia, the leaves were consumed from a similar species for arthritis .

-The sanskrit name brahmi means "from Brahma", who is a central diety in the Hindu pantheon .
+The Sanskrit name Brahmi means "from Brahma," who is a central deity in the Hindu pantheon .
 This shows the level of distinction gotu kola has in this medical system.